MattTheTekie/MattTheTekie/src/content/blog/how-not-to-root-a-phone.md

 ---
 author: "Mitja Ševerkar"
 title: "How not to root a phone"
-date: "2023-03-17"
+publishedAt: "2023-03-17"
-description: "Guide on rooting an Exynos-based phone and installing custom OS onto it."
+summary: "Guide on rooting an Exynos-based phone and installing custom OS onto it."
 ---

 This article is about rooting and installing custom OS onto a Samsung Exynos phone.